juyshy/FileListSearch/readme.md

 About the code base:
 --------
-You need [I'm an inline-style link] ( http://www.boost.org/ ) library to compile this.
+You need [http://www.boost.org/] ( http://www.boost.org/ ) library to compile this.

 Todo:
 --------